Picture from Flickr by Aleksander Dragnes

 In a few sentences, tell us about what your farm and what you do….

 We grow beef, lamb and fine wool on about 5000 acres just south of Mudgee, in the NSW Central Tablelands.
 Our focus is on producing meat which resembles, as closely as possible, meat from wild animals.
 We do this by ensuring they have the space, diversity of food and cultural knowledge to express their own nutritional wisdom.
 This produces slower growing, but healthier livestock; and of course, healthier animals means healthier meat.

-Paleo diet promotes eating grass fed meat as it is considered more nutritionally superior than the meat from grain fed cattle.
-Can you explain the key differences between grass fed and grain fed and how it affects the animals and the nutritional profile of the meat?
+The paleo diet promotes eating grass-fed meat as it is considered more nutritionally superior than the meat from grain-fed cattle.
+Can you explain the key differences between grass-fed and grain fed and how it affects the animals and the nutritional profile of the meat?